 For the history buffs, lovers of breathtaking panoramic views and the seekers of rustic village charm:

 To reach the Cattolica one must walk through the narrow alleys of Stilo, making the experience so calming and peaceful for a traveller that is looking to escape the touristic crowds that Italy is (in)famous for.
-The walk through the narrow alleys of Stilo made me travel back in time.
-We’d reached Stilo just past the lunchtime when the borgho and it’s residents may have been enjoying their afternoon siesta, thus giving the village a peaceful, sans-tourist vibe.
+The walk through the narrow alleys of Stilo made us travel back in time.
+We’d reached Stilo just past the lunchtime on a sunny September afternoon in 2019, when the borgho and it’s residents may have been enjoying their afternoon siesta, thus giving the village a peaceful, sans-tourist vibe.
 Have you ever looked at the black-and-white photos of the famous Italian cities, wondering how beautiful and serene they once were?!
 Well, Stilo looks better than that even to this date with its mild dash of colours!
 And that’s what makes it so special.

 While these monuments in Stilo are sure to provide captivating views that will melt the hearts of the coldest of the cold and the most unromantic souls, other views in Stilo that are no less stunning are on the drive up the hill that takes you to Stilo, and from just about anywhere in Stilo from where you can see the hill base and the vast landscapes of mother nature that encompasses this Borgho like a cradle encompassing a baby!